The Fabulous Sports Babe: Personal life and other works

-Nanci Donnellan was born on June 7, 1948 at Newton-Wellesley Hospital in Newton, Massachusetts.
+Nanci Donnellan was born on June 7, 1948, at Newton-Wellesley Hospital in Newton, Massachusetts.
 Her father abandoned her as a toddler, and her mother and stepfather frequently moved around as a child, preventing her from establishing long-term friendships; she has also hinted that her family disapproved of her going into the radio business, and she did so partially out of spite.
-She graduated from Clover Park High School in Lakewood, Washington in 1966.
+She graduated from Clover Park High School in Lakewood, Washington, in 1966.
 She attended, but did not graduate from, the University of Tampa and Northeastern University.

 Donnellan has made a point of keeping her on-air persona of "the Fabulous Sports Babe" and her real-life wholly separate; she seldom speaks of her personal life out of fear that it would be a distraction (particularly her romantic life, only to admit that she has one, and that although she has not come out herself, she is sympathetic to LGBT causes).
-Grantland.com attempted to interview Donnellan, but she only offered brief, repeated and irritated responses to every question she was asked.
+Grantland.com interviewed Donnellan, though she only offered brief, repeated and irritated responses to questions about her personal life.

-Donnellan currently resides at her St. Pete Beach, Florida home in Pinellas County.
+Donnellan currently resides at her St. Pete Beach, Florida, home in Pinellas County.
 She was a season-ticket holder for the Tampa Bay Rays and can be seen at Tropicana Field from time to time.

 With Neal Karlen, she wrote a 1996 book, The Babe in Boyland, in which she discussed men, women, football, goalies, strikes, and clueless sports executives in a unique style.